Suggested Surfing: Microsoft Office Web Site

 No assignment will be accepted after class has begun on the due date.
 Note: This course relies heavily on access to computers, specific software, and the Internet.
 At some point during the term you will have a technology problem: your laptop will crash, a file will become corrupted, a server will go down, or something else will occur.
 These are facts of life, not emergencies.
 Technology problems will not normally be accepted as excuses for unfinished work.
 Count on "stuff" happening and protect yourself by doing the following:

 Cheating will result in the pursuit of disciplinary action and may include a grade of 'F' for this course.
 More importantly, you will deny yourself an opportunity to learn something.
 Cheating includes copying labs, reports, projects, tests, exams, and plagiarism, as well as helping another student cheat by giving them answers, files, or doing the work for them.

-Running electronic devices is not allowed in the classroom/lab.
+Running electronic devices is not allowed in the classroom.
 Food/drink

-is not allowed in the lab.
+is not allowed in the classroom.
 In addition to the rules outlined in this

 syllabus and presented in class, it is the student's responsibility to understand

 and abide by all COD academic policies as stated in the current catalog.